Zuck, Bezos, Cook: Who takes the fall in D.C.’s antitrust games?

 Apple

 In reality, most people don’t use Apple products.
 They’re too expensive.
 Experts estimate that over 85% of the global population uses Android.
 But people with influence love Apple.
-Reporters, staffers, lawmakers, regulators, pundits, lobbyists, think tankers and everyone else wading through the swamp are all Apple devotes.
+Reporters, staffers, lawmakers, regulators, pundits, lobbyists, think tankers, and everyone else wading through the swamp are all Apple devotees.
 As a result, making the case politically against Apple has an implicitly higher bar than against the other big tech companies.
-Yes, the app store is monopolistic and yes, it’s suspicious that your phone and laptop always seem to break the minute a new model becomes available.
+Yes, the app store is monopolistic, and yes, it’s suspicious that your phone and laptop always seem to break the minute a new model becomes available.
 But Tim Cook is impossible to dislike, and his consistent advocacy on behalf of user privacy has won him plaudits across the political spectrum.

 Amazon